lakeside763/social-media-app/ReadMe.md

 ## Backend Tasks
 - By Moses Idowu
 ### Getting Started
-- Setup .env and env.test environment variable using env.local.sample.
+- Setup .env and env.test environment variable using env.sample.

 - To run the application locally